Patricia Kopatchinskaja

 Patricia Kopatchinskaja (born March 1977) is a Moldovan-Austrian-Swiss violinist.

 Biography

 Early life

 Kopatchinskaja was born in Chișinău, in the Moldavian Soviet Socialist Republic (now Moldova).
 She comes from a family of musicians.
 Her parents were both with the state folk ensemble of Moldova: her mother, Emilia Kopatchinskaja, was a violinist, and her father, Viktor Kopatchinsky, was a cimbalom player.
 While her parents were on concert tour through the former Eastern bloc, she grew up with her grandparents.
 She started playing the violin at age 6.

 In 1989, the family fled to Vienna.
 Kopatchinskaja entered the University of Music and Performing Arts, Vienna at age 17, where she studied musical composition and violin.
 From age 21 to 23, she finished her studies in Bern, at the Musikhochschule, where her teachers included Igor Ozim.
-Kopatchinskaja, her Swiss neurologist husband, and their daughter live in Bern, Switzerland.
+Kopatchinskaja lives in Bern, and has a daughter.

 Career

 In 2016, Kopatchinskaja wrote an editorial for The Guardian outlining her approach to music and her career and her preference for playing music "from the borders" of the repertoire instead of the standard repertoire of "Bach, Beethoven, Brahms, Bruckner, and Bruch."
 She later said, "Standard pieces should be used only as exceptional, rare elements in programmes.
 There are enough recordings out there already.… The classical music industry is so far behind.
 If someone does anything that’s even just a tiny bit different, it becomes a huge, heated discussion."